csqr/chetanchawla.com/content/authors/admin/_index.md

 ---
+# Display name
+name: Chetan Chawla

-bio: My research interests focus on entrepreneurial financing in the context of blockchain projects. matter.
+bio: My research focus is on entrepreneurial financing in the context of blockchain projects.

 education:
   courses:
   - course: PhD in Strategic Management